drj11/pypng/README.md

 ### Release 0.0.8

-Mostly more robust to dodgy input PNGs, as a result of testing with brokensuite.
-One fixed bug was a critical: an infinite loop for a least one input (Issue 52 below).
+Mostly more robust to dodgy input PNGs, as a result of testing with `brokensuite`.
+One fixed bug was a critical:
+an infinite loop for a least one input (Issue 52 below).

 The following issues have been fixed: